ConAltDelete/Bio-sim/docs/README.rst

 	new_map = "WWWW\nWHHW\nWWWW"
 	old_sim.re_map(new_map)

-This can happen after an simulation or before.
+This can happen after an simulation.

 Save and load state